|Country:||Czech Replublic (CZH)|

 Experienced brewers have chosen the following hops as substitutions of Kazbek:

 Is Kazbek available in lupulin powder?

 Unfortunately, there is no lupulin powder version of the Kazbek hop.
 Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
-This new type of hop product is pure concentrated lupulin powder, which leads to more flavor when used in the whirlpool or dry hop additions.
+Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.